 Wildfires, while often caused by climate change, are major contributors to the issue itself.
 A large wildfire releases staggering amounts of carbon into the atmosphere.
 Under regular circumstances, the new plant life colonized in the aftermath of a wildfire would absorb this carbon, neutralizing the effects of the fire.
 However, the frequency and intensity of wildfires in recent years have not allowed new life to reach maturity at the speed required to keep up with the amount of carbon from new fires.
 We are caught in a dangerous cycle — carbon emissions cause global rises in temperature, leading to an increase in wildfires, leading to higher carbon emissions.

 What To Do

 This is a large and complex issue, as are all facets of climate change.
 While seemingly grim, our future is not hopeless.
-In his documentary “A Life on Our Planet,” David Attenborough proposes a solution to climate change — stabilizing the population through raising quality of life.
+In his documentary “A Life on Our Planet,” David Attenborough proposes a solution to climate change: stabilizing the population by raising quality of life.
 As nations develop, people have more opportunities and therefore less children.
-If we can raise people out of poverty, provide access to healthcare and encourage education — specifically among girls — the population will hit its first ever peak and plateau.
+If we can raise people out of poverty, provide access to healthcare and encourage education — specifically among girls — the population will hit its first-ever peak and plateau.

 The question then becomes, “How do we provide these services for people without increasing our environmental impact?”
 The simple answer is: renewable energy, or as Attenborough puts it, “Run our world on the eternal energies of nature.”
 In 2000, Morocco relied almost entirely on imported oil and gas for energy.
 Today, they produce 40% of their own energy from renewable power plants, including the world’s largest solar farm.
 It is time for the rest of the world to follow suit.